FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 We have had extensive liaison with the Mayor of Limerick John Moran and the NTA to

-ensure due consideration is given to aligning the Mayoral programme\objectives with the--- 13
+ensure due consideration is given to aligning the Mayoral programme\objectives with the
+---
+13

 objectives of the Transport Plan with the subsequent implication on programme timelines.